centrifugal/helm-charts/charts/centrifugo/README.md

 ### Scaling

-This chart by default starts Centrifugo with **Memory engine** - only one pod can run.
+This chart by default starts Centrifugo with **Memory engine**.
+Running multiple pods with the Memory engine results in incorrect behavior.

 To scale horizontally, use **Redis engine** or **NATS broker**: